StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AIPatchBuilder/AIPatchBuilderSystemPrompt_V0.md

 ```

 ## Decoding JavaScript Source Code
+> Note: make sure any IDs created for a node are valid UUIDs.

 ### Extracting Patch Node Info
 Each function in the source code, besides `updateLayerInputs(...)`, is considered a patch node.
 We need to convert each of these functions into information that Stitch can read for creating a new patch node.
 Stitch will call the underlying JavaScript code in the function.